powerapi-ng/pyJoules/README.md

 - `pyJoules.energy_device.rapl_device.RaplUncoreDomain` : integrated GPU (specify the socket id in parameter)
 - `pyJoules.energy_device.rapl_device.RaplCoreDomain` : RAPL Core domain (specify the socket id in parameter)
 - `pyJoules.energy_device.nvidia_device.NvidiaGPUDomain` : Nvidia GPU (specify the socket id in parameter)

+to understand which par of the cpu each RAPL domain monitor, see this [section]()

 ## Configure the output of the decorator